Melon-Oof/HostTierList/README.md

 > ### **Important**:
->- The price ranges are based on the fixed plan itself or the "RAM slide".
+> - The price ranges are based on the fixed plan itself or the "RAM slide".
->- Additionally, the CPUs are most likely AMD Ryzen, else their full model will be mentioned.
+> - Additionally, the CPUs are most likely AMD Ryzen, else their full model will be mentioned.
->- The hosts are listed in an unordered way, there's no "best" host, just the __most fitting to your use case__.
+> - The hosts are listed in an unordered way, there's no "best" host, just the __most fitting to your use case__.

-### Definitions:
+***

-### Emoji Definitions:
+> ### Emoji Definitions:
-- ❌ No/Doesn't Have
+> - ❌ No/Doesn't Have
-- ⚠️ Not confirmed yet/not sure
+> - ⚠️ Not confirmed yet/not sure
-- ✅ Yes/Has it
+> - ✅ Yes/Has it

 |Host Provider| CPU | Price/GB | Dedicated Cores | Scalable Threads | GDPR compliant | Single Thread Rating | Notes |
 |---          |---  |---       |---              |---               | ---            |---                   |---    |